Ingan121/Redmond-Firefox/README.md

 # Redmond-Firefox
 Modified version of Redmond-Firefox that look more IE4-IE6 before XP with userJS and some modifications.
+(WIP)

-(WIP) Designed for use with real classic theme, if you're using Windows newer than 8, visit [WinClassic](https://winclassic.boards.net)
+Designed for use with real classic theme.
+If you're using Windows newer than 8, visit [WinClassic](https://winclassic.boards.net) to apply classic theme on your desktop.

 An Internet Explorer inspired theme for Firefox
 ![Image Screenshot](https://github.com/Ingan121/Redmond-Firefox/blob/master/Screenshots/Screenshot7.png)